SoberDrunkQ/SPCA-Net/README.md

 ---

-## Abstract (paraphrased)
+## Abstract
-Fingerprint presentation attack detection (PAD) is critical for secure fingerprint recognition.
-OCT can capture subsurface 3D fingertip structures, offering stronger PAD cues.
-We propose a structural prior-guided cross-attention framework that leverages tissue-structure priors and jointly models segmentation-driven structural features and reconstruction-based distances.
-The method is trained without PA samples and generalizes well to diverse attack materials.
-A fused reconstruction-distance design further enlarges the separation between bona fide and PA samples for improved decision boundaries.
+Fingerprint presentation attack detection (PAD) is crucial in automatic fingerprint recognition systems.
+Optical coherence tomography (OCT) can capture the 3D complex structure of a fingertip because of its high resolution and skin penetrability, thus providing more reliable PAD performance for fingerprint recognition technology.
+Unsupervised OCT fingerprint PAD remains an unresolved issue.
+Existing methods rely primarily on whole slices of OCT volume and often overlook the importance of continuity and correlation among multiple features beneath the skin.
+In this study, we explore the reconstruction and segmentation tasks for OCT B-scan slices to discover the potential relationships between the multilayer tissue structure and overall features, and their implications for PAD tasks.
+We propose a novel cross-attention network that leverages prior knowledge of fingertip tissue structure.
+This network enhances the PAD performance by incorporating a cross-attention segmentation task interaction module to capture more structural information.
+Notably, our method does not require presentation attack (PA) samples during training and exhibits good generalizability for PA samples made from various materials during testing.
+Moreover, we introduce a reconstruction loss, which is used to further widen the reconstruction distance between the bona fide and PA samples to obtain a more accurate decision boundary for the PAD task.

 ---